arnabk001/arnabk001.github.io/_pages/about.md

 Hey there!

-I'm Arnab, a Master's student specializing in Robotics and Machine Learning at the Department of Electrical and Computer Engineering, University of Washington, Seattle.
+I'm Arnab, a Master's student specializing in Machine Learning and Computer Vision at the Department of Electrical and Computer Engineering, University of Washington, Seattle.

-As a Graduate Researcher at the Reasoning, AI, and VisioN (RAIVN) Lab under the guidance of Prof. [Ranjay Krishna](https://www.ranjaykrishna.com/index.html), my work revolves around Multimodal Machine Learning, specifically enhancing the compositionality and interpretability of Large Vision Language Models.
+As a Graduate Researcher at the Reasoning, AI, and VisioN (RAIVN) Lab under the guidance of Prof. [Ranjay Krishna](https://www.ranjaykrishna.com/index.html), my work revolves around Multimodal Machine Learning.
+My research focuses on efficient representation learning methods for foundation models, improving image and video understanding.

+I am a Machine Learning Intern at [Truemedia.org](https://www.truemedia.org/) for Summer 2024 where I am responsible for developing end-to-end ML models for detecting image manipulations.

 Prior to my Master's, I served as an Applied Research Scientist at the Human Space Flight Center, Indian Space Research Organization (ISRO).
 In this role, I led the development of a real-time astronaut health monitoring system using Machine Learning.
-Notably, I led the Risk Assessment team and Crew Training Simulator team for ISRO's first manned mission, 'Gaganyaan.'
+Notably, I led the Crew Training Simulator team and Risk Assessment team for ISRO's first manned mission, 'Gaganyaan.'

 I am always interested to discuss about the nuances and recent developments in the evolving field of AI.
-Let's connect and explore the endless possibilities at the intersection of innovation and machine learning — because the best projects often begin with a simple conversation.
+The best projects often begin with a simple conversation.